-We're talking color management for imaging or as far as that goes all digital graphics, it's not if you'll use color management, it's, you'll use color management or it will use you!
+When talking color management for imaging or as far as that goes all digital graphics, it's not, if you'll use color management, it's, you'll use color management or it will use you!
 That's a fact.
 If you want to bypass all the, this is what and why it happened stuff, scroll down to the First Course of Color Management.

 What, why and how?

 The real bite, whether it's MAC or PC non postscript printing rasterizes all program data to the OS color space or in more sophisticated applications an assigned RGB color space then prints it.
 Postscript devices rasterize data to assigned color tags.
 Remember this, it's a killer!
 Why?
 Because black in CMYK that's C 0, M 0, Y 0, & K 100 prints gray in the non postscript world unless the application is told to do something else and doing that will screw something else up!